gboehl/dynare/doc/manual/source/the-model-file.rst

                 nonlinear system.
 This is similar to ``2``, but is typically more efficient.
-The block decomposition is done at the preprocessor level, which brings two benefits: it identifies blocks that can be evaluated rather than solved; and evulations of the residual and Jacobian of the model are more efficient because only the relevant elements are recomputed at every iteration.
+The block decomposition is done at the preprocessor level, which brings two benefits: it identifies blocks that can be evaluated rather than solved; and evaluations of the residual and Jacobian of the model are more efficient because only the relevant elements are recomputed at every iteration.